Lakr233/FixTim/README.md

 ## Admin Privileges

-Most of the issue wont require an administator previliges, but some of them will.
+Most of the issue wont require an administator privileges, but some of them will.
 If you need it, execute the binary in terminal with a parameter `--now`.

 ```bash
 sudo /Applications/FixTim.app/Contents/MacOS/FixTim --now